 - the nail matrix, which is the tissue at the bottom of the nail

 PsA can cause many visible symptoms in the nails.
-Some changes to look for include:

-- Onycholysis: Onycholysis occurs when the nails lift or start to separate from the nail bed.
-A gap may form between the two, causing the nail to turn white or yellowish.
-As the gap extends down toward the cuticle, the nail may be prone to infection.
+|Onycholysis||The nails lift or separate from the nail bed.
+First, a gap may form, and the nail turns white or yellowish.
+In time, the gap may spread toward the cuticle, and the nail may detach.|

 When do nail symptoms occur?

 At this point, doctors may not yet be able to identify the condition as PsA.

 Medicated creams can help alleviate symptoms in the nail and nail bed.
 The type of medication in the cream can vary, depending on the problem.

 In some cases, shining UV rays on the nails may

 General PsA treatments

 Some home remedies may help alleviate the symptoms of PsA in the nails and fingers.
-These include the following.
+These include the following:

-A person may wish to talk with a doctor before using any additional creams or medicated ointments on any nails that PsA has affected.
+A person may wish to talk with a doctor before using any additional creams or medicated ointments on nails with psoriasis.

 Some other nail care tips include: